-As of December 31, 2020, we had cash and cash equivalents of \$259.7 million, which consisted of cash and money market funds.
-Interest income is sensitive to changes in the general level of interest rates; however, due to the nature of these investments, an immediate 10% change in interest rates would not have a material impact on our cash and cash equivalents, financial position or results of operations.
+As of December 31, 2021, we had cash and cash equivalents of \$189.6 million, which consisted of cash and money market funds.
+Interest income is sensitive to changes in the general level of interest rates; however, due to the nature of these investments, an immediate 10% change in interest rates would not have a material impact on our cash and cash equivalents, debt-related obligations, financial position or results of operations.